opencui/opendu/finetune/README.md

 Fine-tuning the generator is an extra step needed for understanding.
 One still need to define the schema first.
 When you have a schema, the main thing you need to do is:
-1. Prepare the labeled examples in form of FullExemplar.
+1. Prepare the labeled examples in form of AnnotatedExemplar.
 2. Trigger the fine-tuning for generator, so that you can use the model for inference.

+####: Prepare exemplars
-For now, we assume that the labeled examples in form of Expression for generator fine-tuning requires a couple of things:
+For now, we assume that the labeled examples for fine-tuning generator requires a couple of things:
 - user utterance, for example: "I like to get a ticket to New York"
-- exemplar, for templated utterance, for example: "I like to get <quantity> ticket to <destination>".
+- template, a value normalized utterance, for example: "I like to get <quantity> ticket to <destination>".
-- target name, function (also known as intent, skill) name, for example "buy_airline_ticket"
+- target_name, function (also known as intent, skill) name, for example "buy_airline_ticket"
-- target value, parameter (or slot) values, for example: {"quantity" : 1, "destination" : "new york"}
+- target_arguments, parameter (or slot) values, for example: {"quantity" : 1, "destination" : "new york"}

 Notice, with just user utterance and slot values, we might not be able to recover corresponding exemplar, if some slot value occurs more than one time in the utterance.
 So in general, the label process need to explicitly provider